mschabhuettl/arma3-hc-docker/README.md

 ## **Configuration**

 ### **Environment Variables**
-The following variables can be configured via `.env` files or directly in the `docker run` command:
+The following variables can be configured via `.env` files:

 | Variable               | Description                                  | Default                           |
 |------------------------|----------------------------------------------|-----------------------------------|